The truth is: Belonging starts with self-acceptance.

-The world needs your great work and ideas – just balance it more with being satisfied in each moment of the process.
+The world needs your great work and ideas – just balance it more with being satisfied at each moment of the process.
 You will be happier, have lower blood pressure and maybe even achieve more.

 Surround yourself with people who will remind you when they notice you are out of balance.
 Sometimes they will see this before you realize it yourself.
-Seek out mentors, coaches and colleagues who will encourage you and support you.
+Seek out mentors, coaches, and colleagues who will encourage you and support you.
 It’s up to you to build your support system.

 My own coach said to me recently as I jumped from telling her about an accomplishment into the next thing I wanted to do, “Stop for a second.
 Let’s just celebrate what you just shared for a moment.”
 I needed that – she was right.
 And, it felt good to just savor the moment with someone else.

 If you are still reading, I’m hoping that some of this resonates with you.
 Ask yourself the following questions to think about how you can regulate your own “achieverness”: